 The good news is that there is a great choice of Independent Hostels to stay in when you plan to walk the Slate Trail.
 See a full list of them below.

 The official route starts at Porth Penrhyn near Bangor and ends at Bethesda and takes you through or near the villages of Llanllechid, Bethesda, Dinorwig, Llanberis, Waunfawr, Nantlle, Rhyd Ddu, Beddgelert, Croesor, Ffestiniog and Penmachno.
-Great for stocking up on provisions and stopping for a well deserved rest, a cup of tea (or something stronger) and a large slice of cake!
+Great for stocking up on provisions and stopping for a well-deserved rest, a cup of tea (or something stronger), and a large slice of cake!
 Covering 83 miles with a total ascent of 4159m it should take between 5 and 13 days.
-Its well worth visiting LDWA and the Snowdonia Slate Trail website for a wealth of information.
+It’s well worth visiting LDWA and the Snowdonia Slate Trail website for a wealth of information.
 There is also a detailed book and map of the route.